hawaii-desktop/hawaii-icon-theme/README.md

 http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California 94105, USA.
 ```

+### src/other-symbolic/actions

+Those icones come from the [Breeze](http://quickgit.kde.org/?p=breeze.git) from
+the KDE Project and it's licensed under the terms of the GNU LGPL v3.

+For more information please [read here](http://quickgit.kde.org/?p=breeze.git&a=blob&f=COPYING-ICONS&o=plain).

 ## Build